John Bingham, 7th Earl of Lucan: Aftermath and developments

-In 2020, a sighting was reported in Australia; a pensioner living in suburban Brisbane was alleged to be Lord Lucan by Professor Hassan Ugail, a leading computer scientist.
-Ugail claimed state-of-the-art facial recognition technology had positively identified the elderly man as the missing British aristocrat.
-The man, who lives in what was described as a Buddhist commune in Brisbane’s outer suburbs, was found by Ms Rivett’s son, Neil Berriman.
-The elderly man is the same age as Lucan.
+In 2020, a sighting of Lucan was reported in Australia; a pensioner living in suburban Brisbane was alleged to be Lord Lucan by Professor Hassan Ugail, a leading computer scientist.
+Ugail claimed state-of-the-art facial recognition technology had positively identified the man as Lucan.
+The man, who lives in what was described as a Buddhist commune in Brisbane's outer suburbs, was found by Rivett's son, Neil Berriman, and is reportedly the same age as Lucan.
+However, "an earlier report by another facial recognition firm, Acumé Forensic, based in Leeds, concluded that Lucan and the man in Australia were not" the same person, and "in April 2021, following extensive inquiries and investigations made by the Australian federal police on behalf of the Metropolitan police, the person was conclusively eliminated from the investigation."